 and $A$ from \eqref{Adef} (see Figure \ref{fig:R(r)}); $R$ is called $x$ in \cite{CP82,Bel98,BMM00} and $r^*$ in \cite{HE73}.
-The physical meaning of $R$ of a space-time point $x$ is the length of the radial spacelike curve along $\{t=\mathrm{const.}\}$ connecting $x$ to $\{r=0\}$, or the metric distance of $x$ from the singularity (while the $r$ coordinate is set up so that $4\pi r^2$ is the area of the sphere through $x$ obtained by varying $\vartheta$ and $\varphi$).
+It is such that for any fixed $\vomega$, the $(t,R)$ coordinates are ``conformally Lorentzian,'' i.e., the 2d metric in $(t,R)$ coordinates is $1+1$ Minkowskian up to a scalar (conformal) factor $A^2$.
+As a consequence, any radial null geodesic satisfies $R=t+\mathrm{const.}$, $\vomega=\mathrm{const.}$; thus, one can say the physical meaning of $R$ of a space-time point $x$ is the coordinate time it takes a light ray to reach $x$ from the singularity.
 Although we do not need the explicit form of the solution, we mention that it is given by \cite{Bel98,BMM00}

 with suitable integration constant $C$.\footnote{The expression given in \cite[p.~157]{HE73} has incorrect constant prefactors.}

 \begin{lemma}[The $R$-coordinate transformation] Let $R, r >0$ be related by \eqref{Rdef}.
 Then